 There is a critical mass of expertise, passion and innovation in Glasgow today.
 With its shipbuilding prowess and a long-standing business and trade hub Glasgow has a long history of applied knowledge and technological success.
-Combined with leading universities, ambitious businesses, existing clusters, and significant and sustained investment, Glasgow’s culture of innovation is leading Scotland with the creation of two urban innovation districts.
+Combined with leading universities, ambitious businesses, existing clusters, and significant and sustained investment, Glasgow’s culture of innovation is leading Scotland with the creation of three innovation districts.

 Glasgow City Innovation District

 Just east of Glasgow City Centre this 6 x 6 city block area encompasses the University of Strathclyde, the City of Glasgow College, the Royal Infirmary as well as the creative Merchant City quarter.

 Phase 1 has already completed with over £100 million invested in the University of Strathclyde’s Technology and Innovation Centre, inovo, and Tontine.
 Together these house 18 major research centres and innovation organisations and over 30 innovation companies and SMEs, including the UK’s only Fraunhofer site.

 >> Read more about the Glasgow City Innovation District

 This innovation district, located in Glasgow’s West End, is an internationally significant location for clinical and research infrastructure.

 The Interdisciplinary Innovation Zone at the University of Glasgow and the Clinical Innovation Zone on the Queen Elizabeth University Hospital campus are the focal point for smart campus, precision medicine and chronic diseases, the nano and quantum world, and cultural and creative economies.

 Phase 1 is expected to completed by 2023.